-Services that are covered for you What you must pay when you get these services \$0 copay for 1 pair of Medicare- covered eyeglasses or contact lenses after each cataract surgery. \$0 copay for 1 pair of routine contacts or eyeglasses per calendar year.
+Services that are covered for you What you must pay when you get these services information on your supplemental routine vision benefits, please contact Clover Health's vendor, EyeQuest, at 1-800-608-9520.
+OUT OF NETWORK Eye exams: \$30 copay for each Medicare- covered exam to diagnose and treat diseases of the eye(s). \$0 copay for 1 routine eye exam per calendar year.
+Glaucoma screenings: 35% of the total cost for 1 glaucoma screening per calendar year.
+Eye wear: \$0 copay for 1 pair of Medicare- covered eyeglasses or contact lenses after each cataract surgery. \$0 copay for 1 pair of routine contacts or eyeglasses per calendar year.
 Plan will pay up to \$100 per calendar year for combined in & out-of-network routine eyewear or contacts.
 Supplemental routine vision benefits should be obtained from a provider in the EyeQuest network.
-For more information on your supplemental routine vision benefits, please contact Clover Health's vendor, EyeQuest, at 1-800-896-2373.
-Welcome to Medicare" preventive visit The plan covers the one-time "Welcome to Medicare" preventive visit.
-The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain IN NETWORK There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit. screenings and shots), and referrals for other care if needed.
-OUT OF NETWORK
+For more information on your supplemental routine vision benefits, please contact Clover Health's vendor, EyeQuest, at 1-800-608-9520.
+"Welcome to Medicare" preventive visit The plan covers the one-time "Welcome to Medicare" preventive visit.
+The visit includes a review of your IN NETWORK

+Services that are covered for you What you must pay when you get these services health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
 Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.

-35% of the total cost
+There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.
+OUT OF NETWORK 35% of the total cost